Kquant03/caduceus/README.md

 # The Caduceus Project

 The Caduceus Project is an initiative aimed at improving the conversion of complex scientific and medical PDF files to well-structured markdown format.
 By utilizing the power of OpenAI's GPT-4o model, this project aims to enhance the accessibility and usability of scientific and medical information.
-The
+The PDF files used were taken from [protocols.io](https://github.com/protocolsio/protocols), an open source repository of medical and scientific protocols.

 ## Dataset Creation